 - 3. In the Alias field, enter a name for the mask. - 4.
-For State, select the On check box to determine that the application is masking packets.
-Select the Off check box to determine that the application is not currently masking the packets.
+For State, select On or Off check box to enable or disable masking.
 The state can be changed at anytime whenever required. - 5.
 In the Mask offset field, enter the offset from which the application should start masking data following the pattern specified in the Pattern field.
 The value can be specified in terms of either a static offset, that is, from the start of the packet or a relative offset, that is, from a particular protocol layer as specified in the Protocol field. - 6.
 In the Mask length field, enter the length of the packet that must be masked. - 7.
 In the Mask pattern field, enter the pattern for masking the packet.
 The value of the pattern is from 0 to 255. - 8.
 From the Protocol drop-down list, specifies an optional parameter for masking packets on the data coming from the selected protocol. - 9.
 Click Save.